learningcurveai/transformer_neural_net.preview/README.md

 # transformer_neural_net.preview
-Code backing explanations in youtube videos
+Code used for explanations provided in youtube videos